Rottenburg witch trials: 1595-1596

-The biggest witch trial took place in 1595-96.
 In June 1595, at least six women were tortured to confess that because of their unhappiness, poverty and marital problems, they had committed adultery with the Devil and caused harm on the harvest and cattle of the region by use of witchcraft.
 They were tortured to point out accomplices, and executed.
 Between 7 May and 21 July 1596, one more woman died of torture, and 35 women were burned alive chained to stakes.
 This witch trial attracted a lot of contemporary attention, and it is noted that the professors of the University of Tübingen were forced to accept the absence of their students, who went to watch the witch burnings in Rottenburg.
-This trial is better documented that those of the 1580s.
+This trial is better-documented that those of the 1580s.
 With one exception, all of the accused were poor, many of them old, women, whose sexual and religious life were not conforming to the expected norms: while it is not clear that if they were Protestants, the interrogations to reveal that they were at least non-conforming Catholics.